Learn / Blog / Article

-How to analyze rage clicks to understand customer behavior and improve UX
+How to spot and analyze rage clicks to understand customer behavior and improve UX

 If you’ve ever been frustrated by an element on a website that doesn’t respond to your clicks (no matter how many times you try), you’re probably already familiar with the concept of rage-clicking—which is a good thing!
 Understanding your website visitors’ frustration means you can empathize with them.